ebu/http-reverseproxy/README.md

 # http-reverseproxy

-This project implements a very simple reverse proxy which distribute the requests using the hostname.
+This project implements a simple reverse proxy which distributes the requests according to the hostname.

 We use it to build demonstrators on virtual machines running different servers of a distributed system.